Superconducting order parameter in aperiodic binary systems: Introduction

-The primary goal of our study is to understand the origin of the behavior of the OP across the range of QCs we examine.
-We find that while each sequence exhibits spatial variation in the OP, these patterns and their magnitudes are not universal; instead, they strongly depend on the underlying sequence and the range of parameters governing the generation of the sequence.
-Using an attractive Hubbard model, we investigate how the OP distributions evolve with quasiperiodicity.
+The primary goal of our study is to understand the origin of the behavior of the OP across the range of ABSs we examine.
+We find that while each aperiodic sequence exhibits spatial variation in the OP, these patterns and their magnitudes are not universal; instead, they strongly depend on the underlying sequence and the range of parameters governing the generation of the sequence.
+Using an attractive Hubbard model, we investigate how the OP distributions are affected by the aperiodicity.
 We also provide a comparative analysis to identify the conditions favorable for Cooper pair formation.
-We show that OP amplitudes are strongly sensitive to the sequences of the QCs and also to the model parameters.
-The transition temperatures vary largely with the configurations and parameter values of the QCs as well.
-Our findings offer guidelines for a broad class of aperiodic systems to identify which QC is the best choice for higher OP, with potential implications spanning from condensed matter theory to material science, quantum optics, and superconducting device fabrication.
+We show that OP amplitudes are strongly sensitive to the sequences of the ABSs and also to the model parameters.
+The transition temperatures vary largely with the configurations and parameter values of the ABSs as well.
+Our findings offer guidelines for a broad class of aperiodic systems to identify which QPS or ABS is the best choice for higher OP, with potential implications spanning from condensed matter theory to material science, quantum optics, and superconducting device fabrication.

 We organize the rest of the article as follows.
-In Sec.~\ref {II}, we introduce various quasiperiodic models and Hamiltonians, and describe the theory employed for the present study.
+In Sec.~\ref {II}, we introduce various ABS models and Hamiltonians, and describe the theory employed for the present study.
 Our results for the spatial distribution of OPs, transition temperatures, and thermodynamic properties of various $1$D models are discussed in Sec.~\ref{III}.
-Next, we extend our study on $1$D QCs to $2$D structures and investigate their properties in Sec.~\ref{III}.
+Next, we extend our study on $1$D ABSs to $2$D structures and investigate their properties in Sec.~\ref{III}.
 Finally, we summarize and conclude in Sec.~\ref{IV}.